 - Find a seat at one of the tables in the main waiting area.
 The mock interview will most likely take place in an interview room; however, there might be an exception and the interview may be held in a team member's office.
 The mock interview will begin when the specialist calls your name, your eyes meet, and your hand is extended.

 - Plan on allowing one hour for the interview and feedback.
 Directly following the interview, the specialist and student will critique the mock interview session.

 After the Interview

-You're welcome to practice your skills at writing a thank you letter by sending the interviewer/career consultant a thank you.
-Information on writing a thank you letter is available on the Student Resources page.
+You're welcome to practice your skills at writing a thank you letter by sending your interviewer a letter or email.
+Information on writing a thank you letter is available at Student Resources.